 So here are five cool shelf ideas for a kids room that you can re-create using shelves bought from ikea.
 Each of these shelf spaces is unique and can be customised to your needs and tastes.

 This is such a cool shelf space for a kids room (pictured at the top).
 It makes a simple but striking feature wall while still providing good storage.
-You can create similar using the ikea forhoja kitchen storage units.
+You can create similar using the iikea eket shelf units as the forhoja are no longer available.
 All you need is a few of these storage boxes and a large piece of ply.
 I like the natural wood look but you could also customise as much as you want using paint, wall stickers or wallpaper.

 Backless shelves on a wallpapered wall look so stylish.
 You can easily get this look with ikea’s ever popular billy bookcase by simply leaving out the back – I did this in my last home and it worked really well.
 Add some colourful toys and artwork around the shelves and you’ve got a completely unique looking bookcase or shelf.